Looking for a black and white Unites States map? Here it is! A printable blank…

 Download as PDF (A5)

 Below is a list of the ten most important cities of Portugal.
-They are listed together with the district they are found in, and their population rounded to the nearest thousand.
-Included is a short description of each cities outstanding features:
+They are listed together with the district they are found in, and their population is rounded to the nearest thousand.
+Included is a short description of each city’s outstanding features:

-- Viseu (99,000) – Viseu District: a historic city with well-preserved medieval architecture, traditional crafts and cuisine
+7. Viseu (99,000) – Viseu District: a historic city with well-preserved medieval architecture, traditional crafts, and cuisine

-- Santarém (61,000) – Santarém District: in central Portugal with historic landmarks such as the Church of the Holy Miracle and the Alcáçova Palace; important hub for agriculture and food processing, particularly in wine, olive oil, and dairy products
+9. Santarém (61,000) – Santarém District: in central Portugal with historical landmarks such as the Church of the Holy Miracle and the Alcáçova Palace; an important hub for agriculture and food processing, particularly in wine, olive oil, and dairy products

 Activity idea: Can you find and label these cities?
-Think about what symbol you could draw into the map to represent each city.
-Then create a legend on the side of the map that explains the chosen symbols.
+Think about what symbol you could draw on the map to represent each city.
+Then, create a legend on the map’s side explaining the chosen symbols.

 Blank Map of Portugal and Spain

-Portugal is a member of the European Union, and it currently uses the Euro as its currency.
-Both Portugal and Spain joined the EU in 1986.
-This new union, known at the time as the European Economic Community, was an important shift towards democracy in the region, especially for Spain.
+Portugal is a member of the European Union and currently uses the Euro as its currency.
+Portugal and Spain joined the EU’s predecessor, the European Economic Community, in 1986.
+This was an essential shift towards democracy in the region, especially for Spain.
+Today, the Portuguese make up 2% of the EU’s population.
+You can learn more about the European integration process on our map of the EU page.

 Download as PDF (A4)